tsduck/tsduck/sample/sample-python/README.txt

 in directory 'sample-app'.
 It runs a TS processing session with multiple plugins inside a Python application.

-The code in 'sample-monitoring.py' runs two successive TS processing sessions.
-The first session downloads a TS file using HTTP and the second one plays the downloaded file.
-System monitoring messages are reported to check the stability of the application.
+Other sample programs illustrate other features.
+The file japanese-tables.bin contains binary tables and is used as input by sample-japanese-tables.py.

-These two samples programs are functionally identical to the Java samples in directory ../sample-java.
+These samples programs are functionally identical to the Java samples in directory ../sample-java.

 After building TSDuck, it is possible to execute the Python programs directly